Otto von Habsburg: Political career

 An early advocate of a unified Europe, Otto was president of the International Paneuropean Union from 1973 to 2004.
 He served from 1979 until 1999 as a Member of the European Parliament for the conservative Christian Social Union of Bavaria (CSU) party, eventually becoming the senior member of the European Parliament.
 He was also a member of the Mont Pelerin Society.
+Habsburg was also part of the secretive conservative network Le Cercle during the cold war.
 He was a major supporter of the expansion of the European Union from the beginning and especially of the acceptance of Hungary, Slovenia and Croatia.
 During his time in the European Parliament, he was involved in a fracas with fellow MEP Ian Paisley, a unionist Protestant pastor from Northern Ireland.
 In 1988, Pope John Paul II had just begun a speech to the Parliament when Ian Paisley, a vehement anti-Catholic, shouted and held up a poster reading "Pope John Paul II Antichrist".
 While other members threw papers and other objects at Paisley, Otto snatched Paisley's banner and, along with other MEPs and security personnel, roughed him up, punched him, tore his shirt, pulled on his tie, and ejected him head-first through the doors of the chamber, as the Pope looked on.

 With others, he was instrumental in organising the so-called Pan-European Picnic at the Hungary-Austria border on 19 August 1989.
 This event is considered a milestone in the collapse of Communist dictatorships in Europe.

 In December 2006, he observed that, "The catastrophe of 11 September 2001 struck the United States more profoundly than any of us, whence a certain mutual incomprehension.
 Until then, the United States felt itself secure, persuaded of its power to bombard any enemy, without anyone being able to strike back.
 That sentiment vanished in an instant.
 Americans understand viscerally for the first time the risks they face."
 He was known as a supporter of the rights of refugees and displaced people in Europe, notably of the ethnic Germans displaced from Bohemia where he was once the Crown Prince.
 He was a jury member of the Franz Werfel Human Rights Award.
 He also held Francisco Franco in a high regard and praised him for helping refugees, stating that he was "a dictator of the South American type, not totalitarian like Hitler or Stalin".

 In 2002, he was named the first-ever honorary member of the European People's Party group.

 Otto von Habsburg was an early critic of Russian President Putin.
 In a newspaper interview in 2002 and in two speeches in 2003 and 2005, he warned of Putin as an "international threat" that he was "cruel and oppressive" and a "stone cold technocrat".